linghong/addtomake/README.md

    ```

 4. **Add AWS Credentials**:
-   The CLI will ask your AWS credentials if you have never set up in your computer, you will be prompted to provide your AWS Access Key ID and Secret Access Key.
+  If you have not previously set up the CLI with your AWS credentials on your computer, it will prompt you to provide your AWS Access Key ID and Secret Access Key.
 These are generated from the AWS Management Console, specifically from the Identity and Access Management (IAM) section.
 Once provided, the eb CLI stores these credentials in a profile (by default, the profile is named default) located in ~/.aws/config on macOS and Linux or C:\Users\USERNAME\.aws\config on Windows.

-   Answer all questions, select the platform branch with 2) Docker running on 64bit Amazon Linux 2 unless you have specific reason.
+   Answer all questions, select the platform branch with "Docker running on 64bit Amazon Linux 2" unless you have specific reason.

 5. **Create an Environment and Deploy**:
    Once initialized, create an environment and deploy your application with: